 Free Parts of a Penguin Worksheet

-What are the parts of a penguin?
+What is the anatomy of a penguin?

 Bill